I have a vision that everyone everywhere will feel valued. So how do you value others?

 As I sat there and listened intently, I asked myself a question that most of us struggle with.
 Am I clear on what my purpose and mission is?

-I find it funny what other people's perceptions are, from the outside looking in at my life you would think that my mission has been to climb the corporate ladder and make it to the top which multiple people have told me...which I am not surprised by as I have done very well and achieved a lot in my retail career compared to most from PT sales person to VP.
-However, when I think and contemplate about my younger self (in my early twenties), If you had asked me back then what I wanted to do with my life, I would have never told you what ended up playing out over twenty-five years Iater.
+From the outside looking in at my life, you would think that my mission has been to climb the corporate ladder and make it to the top (which multiple people have told me).
+I am not surprised, as I have done very well and achieved a lot in my retail career.
+Compared to most, I grew from a Part-Time salesperson to a Vice President of 250 stores.
+When I contemplate my younger self (in my early twenties), If you had asked me back then what I wanted to do with my life, I would have never told you what ended up playing out over twenty-five years later.

 I knew that I always loved helping people and also enjoyed assisting those that were underestimated by others for some reason.

 Working in retail, you are almost always underestimated.
 People assume if you work in retail that you didn’t go to school.
 I felt judged many times and underestimated by friends and family for my choice to work in a retail store.

 What people don’t know about retail is you learn how to manage teams of people, develop business strategies and drive results of sometimes upwards of millions of dollars.

 My mission is and always has been to help people feel valued.

 I write about this in my first leadership book “The Positive effect, a retail leaders guide to changing the world.”

 What does helping people feel valued mean?
 It means to help people feel important and that their voice matters.
 I believe that each person is unique and important.
 And when we nurture our employees, each person can find their uniqueness and gift to the world.
 This is the power of working for a good boss.

 When I lead a team, making people feel valued is something that is non-negotiable for me.